-The Fund has investments in only equity securities classified as FVTPL Hence, no impairment allowance is recorded in these financial statements as per IFRS 9.
+The Fund has investments in only equity securities classified as FVTPL.
+Hence, no impairment allowance is recorded in these financial statements as per IFRS 9.
+The Fund's cash and cash equivalents are held mainly with counterparties having sound credit rating.
+Credit risk relating to is considered to be not significant.